Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 -   Aggregates (Bars)

-This endpoint provides aggregate bars for a stock over a given data range in custom time window sizes.
+This endpoint provides aggregate bars for a stock over a given date range in custom time window sizes.

-First I define a function `stock_price` to query data for one specific ticker and return a tibble with more meaningful column names.
-Then I combine functions `lapply` and `stock_price` to generate a tibble for multiple specified tickers.
-Finally, I provide a wrapper function and a parallel process to do the same work.
+First I define a function called `stock_price` to query data for one specific ticker and return a tibble with more meaningful column names.

-In this vignette I want to explore daily stock price changes for companies Apply, Google, Tesla, and Zoom from 2001-06-01 to 2022-06-01.
-So I generate the goal tibble named *stock_data* after defining funcitons.
+User can customize the date range and time window in this function.
+Then I use function `lapply` and `stock_price` to generate a tibble for multiple specified tickers.
+A wrapper function and parallel computing process are provided at the end.

 ``` r
 stock_price <- function(ticker, multiplier, timespan, from, to){